WillTheFarmer/apache-logs-to-mysql/.github/README.md

 On centralized computers, environment variables - `BACKUP_DAYS` and `BACKUP_PATH` can be configured to remove files from `WATCH_PATH` to reduce `apache_logs.importFileExists` execution in `processLogs` when tens of thousands of files exist in `WATCH_PATH` subfolder structure.
 If `BACKUP_DAYS` is set to 0 files are never moved or deleted from `WATCH_PATH` subfolder structure.
 Setting `BACKUP_DAYS` to a positive number will copy files to `BACKUP_PATH` creating an identical subfolder structure as `WATCH_PATH` as files are copied. `BACKUP_DAYS` is number of days since file was initially added to `apache_logs.import_file` TABLE before file is moved to `BACKUP_PATH`.
 Once file is copied the file will be deleted from `WATCH_PATH`.
 Setting `BACKUP_DAYS` = -1 files are not copied to `BACKUP_PATH` before deleting files from `WATCH_PATH`.
 When `BACKUP_DAYS` is set to -1 files are deleted from `WATCH_PATH` next time `processLogs` is executed.

 Log-level variables can be set to display Process Messages in console or inserted into [PM2](https://github.com/Unitech/pm2) logs for every process step.
-All import errors in Python `processLogs` (client) and MySQL Stored Procedures (server) are inserted into `apache_logs.import_error` TABLE.
+All import errors in Python `processLogs` (client) and Stored Procedures (server) are inserted into `apache_logs.import_error` TABLE.
 This is the only schema table that uses ENGINE=MYISAM to avoid TRANSACTION ROLLBACKS.

 Logging functionality, database design and table relationship constraints produce both physical and logical integrity.
 This enables a complete audit trail providing ability to determine who, what, when and where each log record originated from.

-All folder paths, filename patterns, logging, processing, MySQL connection setting variables are in .env file for easy installation and maintenance.
+All folder paths, filename patterns, logging, processing, Database connection setting variables are in .env file for easy installation and maintenance.

 Python Client modules can run in [PM2](https://github.com/Unitech/pm2) daemon process manager for 24/7 online processing on multiple web servers feeding a single Server module simultaneous.
 ### Valuable Data Enrichment and Visual Enhancements